h1dz/Pen-Testing/README.md

 - Make a dictionary file for bruteforcing using a URL.
 - Ping script to get a better idea what operating system the host is running and if it is up
 - Gobuster enumeration script
 - Nmap/masscan port scan script
+- Wordlist generator for Month+Year and Season+Year

 ## Check out my Gitbooks page
 ### [GitBooks](https://h1dz.gitbook.io/pen-testing/)

-_last update: 23/04/2022_
+_last update: 17/05/2022_